AliaksandrHrychonak/dsa-solutions/src/sort-by/README.md

 Input: arr = [[3, 4], [5, 2], [10, 1]], fn = (x) => x[1]
 Output: [[10, 1], [5, 2], [3, 4]]
+Explanation: a

-Explanation: arr is sorted in ascending order by number at index=1.
+rr is sorted in ascending order by number at index=1.

 Constraints: